DP0205/PTT_UDP/README.md

 -The user can now transmit audio via UDP to the server, which forwards it to all listeners.

--On spacebar release, the client sends MIC_RELEASE, freeing the mic for others.
+-On spacebar release, the client sends MIC_RELEASE.

 This mechanism: